tdwg/mineralogy/specification.md

 ### 6.1 Class Definitions

-#### ConstituentPart (geoext:ConstituentPart)
+#### SpecimenPart (geoext:SpecimenPart)

 **Definition:** A physically discernable part of a compound specimen that has a distinct proportion and role relative to the parent object and a discrete determination based on physical and chemical characteristics.

 **Purpose:** Enables documentation of individual minerals within specimens containing multiple mineral species.

 **Key Properties:**
-- constituentPartID: Unique identifier for the constituent part
+- specimenPartID: Unique identifier for the specimen part
-- constituentPartType: General classification (Mineral, Fossil, Rock)
+- specimenPartType: General classification (Mineral, Fossil, Rock)
-- constituentPartProportion: Quantitative or qualitative abundance
+- specimenPartProportion: Quantitative or qualitative abundance
-- constituentPartRole: Relationship to parent specimen (matrix, phenocryst, vein, etc.)
+- specimenPartRole: Relationship to parent specimen (matrix, phenocryst, vein, etc.)
 - materialEntityID: Links to parent specimen record

 **Usage Context:** Essential for specimens with multiple minerals, such as: